 - Restart the Chrome browser and check it works.

-Note: If disabling Extensions resolve the issue, then enable the extensions one by one to find out after enabling which extension causing the browser not responding.
+Note: If disabling Extensions resolves the issue, then enable the extensions one by one to find out after enabling which extension causing the browser not responding.

 Disable Hardware Acceleration

-Chrome supports the Hardware acceleration is a feature, that makes use of GPU processing in addition to the CPU to make tasks perform at a faster speed.
-But sometimes it causes stop Google Chrome from working, Disable Hardware acceleration and check this helps.
+Chrome supports Hardware acceleration is a feature, that makes use of GPU processing in addition to the CPU to make tasks perform at a faster speed.
+But sometimes it causes stops Google Chrome from working, Disable Hardware acceleration and check if this helps.

 - Open Google Chrome type chrome://settings in the Address bar, and hit the enter key.

 - Look for Advanced Settings and click on it.

 - Scroll down and toggle off “Use hardware acceleration when available” under system settings.